-Goal: to ensure children and youth are valued and supported members of the community with opportunities and resources to help them reach their fullest potential.
+To ensure children and youth are valued and supported members of the community with opportunities and resources to help them reach their fullest potential.

-Outcomes:
+OUTCOMES:

-•Improved knowledge and understanding about the importance of early childhood development.

-•Increased cognitive, social and emotional maturity of young children so they can get along with others and are ready to learn.

-•Increased supports and opportunities for parents/caregivers to improve their skills and provide a safe and stimulating environment for children.

-•Improved healthy behaviours, attitudes, social skills, confidence, communication and decision making skills of children and youth.

-•Improved engagement in community, school and learning for children and youth at risk.
+- Improved knowledge and understanding about the importance of early childhood development. - Increased cognitive, social and emotional maturity of young children so they can get along with others and are ready to learn. - Increased supports and opportunities for parents/caregivers to improve their skills and provide a safe and stimulating environment for children. - Improved healthy behaviours, attitudes, social skills, confidence, communication and decision making skills of children and youth. - Improved engagement in community, school and learning for children and youth at risk.

-Single Year Funding Application

-- Ongoing programs or resources

-- Single year funding

-- Up to \$30,000/year/per program (\$5000 for new applicants)

-- Distribution of funds begins July 1

-- These funds support community-wide initiatives & collaborative partnerships

-- Intended for well-established Registered Charities with good governance, fiscal policies, and organizational capacity with the ability to measure outcomes.

-- Extensive application process

-Final Assessments and Funding Decisions
+FINAL ASSESSMENTS AND FUNDING DECISIONS

-The United Way staff will ensure the United Way Allocations Committee receives the assessments and funding recommendations on the applications from the councils and reviews all the data.

-The United Way Allocations Committee will then (after considering the recommendations it has received) make comprehensive final recommendations to the United Way Board of Directors.

-The United Way Board of Directors (after considering the recommendation it has received) will then make a final decision.

-Agencies will be informed of the board's decision in writing Agreements are then signed by the applicant and the UWBG.
+- The United Way staff will ensure the United Way Allocations Committee receives the assessments and funding recommendations on the applications from the councils and reviews all the data. - The United Way Allocations Committee will then (after considering the recommendations it has received) make comprehensive final recommendations to the United Way Board of Directors. - The United Way Board of Directors (after considering the recommendation it has received) will then make a final decision. - Agencies will be informed of the board's decision in writing - Agreements are then signed by the applicant and the UWBG.

-NOTE:
+Note: